-- All Dipaleseng Sports Fields to be upgraded. - Three (3) Municipal Halls to be renovated - Siyathemba hall will be renovated by GSDM 2017/18 FY (done) - Seven (7) Parks to be upgraded - One Park funded by CWP COGTA R500 000.00 - Procurement of land for cemeteries (Greylingstad, Nthorwane, Siyathemba and Balfour)
+- All Dipaleseng Sports Fields to be upgraded. - Three (3) Municipal Halls to be renovated - Seven (7) Parks to be upgraded - One Park funded by CWP COGTA R500 000,00 - Procurement of land for cemeteries (Greylingstad, Nthorwane, Siyathemba and Balfour) - All communities to have access to well-equipped and managed library facilities

-- All communities to have access to well-equipped and managed library facilities - To develop and implement a comprehensive Disaster Management Programmes and Systems - To facilitate the provision of adequate facilities and resources (Police stations) in partnership with SAPS to improve Police visibility and Community Safety.
+- To develop and implement a comprehensive Disaster Management Programmes and Systems - To facilitate the provision of adequate facilities and resources (Police stations) in partnership with SAPS to improve Police visibility and Community Safety.